edgeflare/pgo/README.md

 	}
 	apiv1.Use(mw.VerifyOIDCToken(oidcConfig))

-	// Postgres configuration for authorization
-	pgConfig := mw.PgConfig{
+	// Use Postgres middleware to attach a pgxpool.Conn to the request context for authenticated users. pgConfig := mw.PgConfig{
 		ConnString: os.Getenv("PGO_POSTGRES_CONN_STRING"),
 	}